Private GP Service

 We’re proud to provide detailed information about the background, skills and experience of each of our doctors, so you can always choose which doctor you would like to see, before you confirm an appointment.

 Just like a family GP surgery, you can always be able to see the same doctor too, which gives you continuity of care.
 Being able to see the same doctor isn’t commonly available using online GP services.
+We’re one of the few practices in the City to be registered to treat children too.

 If you need any prescription items we’re pleased to be able to provide a free, same day delivery service to your home or office, within central London.
 However, we respectfully and politely decline to provide controlled drugs.